munificent/craftinginterpreters/book/statements-and-state.md

 This gets it back to trying to parse the beginning of the next statement or declaration.

-Inside that block is where the real parsing happens.
-First it looks to see if we're at a variable declaration by looking for the leading `var` keyword.
+The real parsing happens inside the try block.
+First, it looks to see if we're at a variable declaration by looking for the leading `var` keyword.
 If not, it bubbles up to the "higher precedence" statement method.
-Anywhere a declaration statement is a allowed, a non-declaring statement is allowed too.

 Recall that `statement()` tries to parse an expression statement if no other statement matches.
 And `expression()` reports a syntax error if it can't parse an expression at the current token.
 So that chain of calls ensures we report an error if a valid declaration or statement isn't parsed.

-When it does match the `var` token, it branches to:
+When the parser matches a `var` token, it branches to:

 ^code parse-var-declaration